profiseedev/azuredatafactory/README.md

 # **<span class="underline">Profisee Azure Data Factory</span>**

-This repository contains all the Profisee Azure Data Factory (ADF) templates and how to clone them wth Git or import them directly into ADF.
+This repository contains all the Profisee Azure Data Factory (ADF) templates and describes how to clone them wth Git or import them directly into ADF.

 ## templates